Alfresco/alfresco-android-kotlin-api/README.md

     ...
 }
 ```
 Upon successful login the server will callback with your token via `onCredentials`.
-If any issue occurred it will trigger `onError` or call `onPkceAuthCancelled` if the user cancelled the proecess.
+If any issue occurred it will trigger `onError` or call `onPkceAuthCancelled` if the user cancelled the process.

 To ensure a token is returned you'll need to declare the callback uri used in the process in your **AndroidManifest.xml**:
 ```